Caellwyn/webscraping_ds-west-082420/README.md

 * gather data from API's and interact with JSON objects
 * query SQL databases

-While the above data structures may be the only source of data for any given project, often you will desire suplemental data.
+While the above data structures may be the only source of data for any given project, often you will desire *suplemental* data.
 There is publically available data all over the internet ripe for scraping whether that be artist information data from wikipedia, song lyrics from songlyrics.com, or text of famous books from Project Gutenberg.
 Below, we will learn how to navigate HTML and CSS to gather data onto our local computer and turn it into our friendly dataframe objects.

 ![scraping](https://media.giphy.com/media/l2JdZJis5RKQSqXFm/giphy.gif)

-## Thought Experiment

-Consider you are asked to answer a question as to what is the best city to launch a new summer concert.
-Where might you go to scape relevant data?

 ## The components of a web page